Inside the NFL: Highlights

-The highlight segments consist of NFL Films footage of the past week's games with narration by Harry Kalas (following Kalas' death in 2009, Scott Graham took over as the narrator).
-This has long been considered a major asset of the show as the game highlights usually exceed the typical 15–30-second token package seen on most major networks.
-This was the case at least until the NFL Network emerged during the 2003 season and aired shows such as the show Point After that showed extended highlight segments.
+The highlight segments consist of NFL Films footage of the previous week's games with narration by Scott Graham (previously Harry Kalas until his death in 2009).
+This has long been considered a major asset of the show as the game highlights are filmed and packaged longer than the average highlights package using game broadcast video and without any digital on-screen graphics marring the presentation.
+It also aired on premium services, meaning there was no advertising through the hour.

-In the last few years of Inside the NFL, the show decreased its highlight segments, eliminating some low-profile games.
+In recent years, the show has removed lower-profile games for more extended analysis of the top games; the transition to The CW removed some games to account for it now being a program with traditional advertising.

 Interviews

 Aside from the highlights, Inside the NFL features in-depth interview segments with various players, coaches and front office personnel.
 Among the notable segments over the years was Cris Carter interviewing former coach Buddy Ryan.
 Ryan was Carter's first head coach when both were with the Philadelphia Eagles in the late 1980s and early 1990s.
 Ryan released Carter with his explanation being the infamous quote "All he does is catch touchdowns."
 The interview revealed what some had learned over the years, that Ryan released Carter because of his substance abuse problems that were affecting his performance but did not want that to become public, lest it hinder Carter's chances to sign with another team.
-Carter admitted that his release was a wake-up call and saved his life as he became a born again Christian soon after, and went on to have a successful NFL career with the Minnesota Vikings in which he became the NFL's second-leading receiver of all-time.
+Carter admitted that his release was a wake-up call and saved his life as he became a born again Christian soon after, and went on to have a successful NFL career with the Minnesota Vikings in which he became the NFL's second-leading receiver of all time.